> Baking on Mainnet

 tezbake info

-Both https://tzkt.io or https://tzstats.com provide Ghostnet and Testnet block explorers as well.
-Make sure you’re looking at the right explorer.
+ℹ️ INFO: Both blockchain explorers also provide Ghostnet and Testnet views.
+Make sure you’re looking at the correct network (mainnet).

 Now that your node is in full sync, you can proceed with the most important part: (1) your baker parameters import into your baker node and (2) submit your baker registration on the blockchain.

-You have the option to use the secure Ledger hardware wallet or simply use a local, unencrypted software key (a.k.a. soft key).
-The secure Ledger hardware wallet is the recommended option for mainnet baking.
+You have the option to use the secure TezSign device, a Ledger hardware wallet or simply use a local, unencrypted software key (a.k.a. soft key).
+TezSign is now recommended for validating blocks securely on Tezos.
+Interoperation guides will be provided for alternative tz4 remote signing devices.

 You will have to first fund your baker address with enough tez (6000 minimum) to cover the bond requirement.
 You can do this by sending tez from your main account or exchange to the baker address.